Editorial Note: originally published 1/12/11 and updated 8/5/20

 Most of the cameras don’t even feature viewfinders.
-Instead the photographer is supposed to just point and shoot.
-Using these kind of cameras is seen reaction against traditional formal photography.
-As an alternative approach to photography, lomography supporters also try to push and pull their film in various ways to achieve some cool creative effects.
-Film is cross-processed by using slide film and developing it in chemistry that is intended for processing negative film
+Instead, the photographer is supposed to just point and shoot.
+Using this kind of camera is seen as a reaction against traditional, formal photography.
+As an alternative approach to photography, Lomography supporters also try to push and pull their film in various ways to achieve some cool creative effects.
+The film is cross-processed by using slide film and developing it in chemistry that is intended for processing negative film

-Both of these cameras will most definitely help you get your feet wet in the field of toy cameras, and If you wish, alternative processing.
-Lomography.com also has a remarkable selection of special cameras, which go beyond the toy camera look and feel of the photography.
-If you’re interested in panoramic photography, the site features a whole bunch of options.
-The Horizon series of cameras are a very interesting first step into the complicated world of panoramic photography.
-The camera is held stable and it features a lens which swings across the film plane, resulting in a very wide format picture plane.
+Both of these cameras will most definitely help you get your feet wet in the field of toy cameras, and, If you wish, alternative processing.
+Lomography.com also has a remarkable selection of special cameras that go beyond the toy camera look and feel of the photography.
+If you’re interested in panoramic photography, the site features a variety of options.
+The Horizon series of cameras is a very interesting first step into the complicated world of panoramic photography.
+The camera is held stable, and it features a lens that swings across the film plane, resulting in a very wide format picture plane.
 If you’re into even more special effects in the cameras, you’ll especially enjoy those with multiple lenses.
-These cameras, such as the Action Sampler, feature more then one lens.
+These cameras, such as the Action Sampler, feature more than one lens.
 This results in many separate images being projected onto the single film plane.
-This results in several smaller images on the film.
+This results in several smaller images in the film.

 Lomography is a very easy and exciting way to get into the realm of alternative photography.
-Once the door is opened, you’ll be surprised at where it can take you.
+Once the door is opened, you’ll be surprised where it can take you.
 By working with materials and media, you’ll be amazed at what kind of art can be accomplished with these tools!